allisonburtch/allisonburtch.github.io/_posts/2013-02-09-what-is-missing.markdown

 [<img class="alignnone size-full wp-image-40" alt="wim" src="http://www.allisonburtch.net/wp-content/uploads/2013/02/wim.png" width="832" height="525" />][1]

-Maya Lin&#8217;s last memorial, What is Missing?, is devoted to remembering habitat and species loss.
+Maya Lin's last memorial, *What is Missing?*, is devoted to remembering habitat and species loss.
 Viewers can add their personal memories and view those from the past.
 I was the lead researcher for the project from 2010-2012.

 Press:
 [Oceana][2]